Trip Length: 7 days, 6 nights

 Trip Type: Active and cultural, with some hiking, biking in Havana, optional horseback ride, and snorkeling/swimming

 Highlights: Visit the long forbidden and exotic tropical country of Cuba on an authorized, active trip; Enjoy fresh local Cuban cuisine and extensive and significant interaction with the locals

-Fixed Dates: Beginning any Sunday in 2021, (Covid restrictions permitting) This trip is also available as a private trip for a small extra cost, starting any day of the year, minimum two people.
+Fixed Dates: Beginning any Sunday in 2022, (Covid restrictions permitting, as of November 2021 Cuba is open for travelers with a negative test or proof of vaccine) This trip is also available as a private trip for a small extra cost, starting any day of the year, minimum two people.

 Trip Price: $1995 per person double occupancy, multi-person discount available

 Day 1 – Arrive to Havana airport, where our private vehicle, driver, and English speaking guide will all be waiting for you!
 We will make the short drive into the city and check in at your casa.
 Afterwards, we will have time to walk around this small but fascinating city a bit and change some money, with a little free time before dinner when your guide will take you out to an awesome local restaurant to kick off the trip.

 Day 2 –